Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 How do you keep a Pothos from getting leggy?

-It may need simply brighter light.
-Or, you may have to prune the long stems to encourage bushiness.
+It might need brighter light.
+Or, consider pruning the long stems to encourage fullness and new growth.

 How long does a Pothos plant live?

 I threw this one in just for fun.
-I’ve moved to different cities in different states and have left the majority of my houseplants behind with friends.
-The longest I’ve had a Pothos for is 9 years.
+I’ve moved to different cities in different states and have left many of my houseplants behind with friends.
+The longest I’ve grown a Pothos for is nine years.

 Happy gardening,